WeblateOrg/weblate/docs/admin/management.rst

     This can be useful in case your TMX file locales happen not to match what you use in Weblate.

+.. weblate-admin-option:: --source-language SOURCE_LANG

+    Specifies the source language for imported translations.
+Typically needed for formats where the languages cannot be determined from the file itself.

+.. weblate-admin-option:: --target-language TARGET_LANG

+    Specifies the target language for imported translations.
+Typically needed for formats where the languages cannot be determined from the file itself.

 .. seealso::